 - Dale, G., Mathai, M.V., & Puppim de Oliveira, J.A.
 (2016).
 Introduction.
 In Dale, G., Mathai, M.V., & Puppim de Oliveira, J.A.
 (Eds.)
 Green Growth: Ideology, Political Economy and the Alternatives.
 London: Zed Books.

 - Mathai, M. V. (2018).
 Effecting Alternative Development: Imagination and Practice.
-Paper presented at the The Third International Symposium on Development and Governance in the BRICS.
-Sao Paulo, December, 2018.
+The Third International Symposium on Development and Governance in the BRICS.
+Sao Paulo.

 - Mathai, M. V. (2018).
 “Sustainable Structures of Living Together” for Imagining Degrowth in Energy Policy.
-Paper presented at the First North-South Conference on Degrowth.
-Mexico City, September, 2018.
+First North-South Conference on Degrowth.
+Mexico City.

 - Mathai, M.V., Parayil, G., & Suwa, A. (2013).
 A Framework for Developing Governance Indicators for a Low Carbon Societies Context in Asia: Transition or Continuity?
-Semi-plenary II, Earth System Governance Tokyo Conference (28 – 31st January 2013).
+Semi-plenary II, Earth System Governance Tokyo Conference.
+United Nations University, Tokyo.

 - Jani, O., Byrne, J., Mathai, M. V., Kumar, A., & Buch, V. (2009).
 A Sustainable Photovoltaic Roadmap and Policy Initiative for Gujarat, India.
 18th International Photovoltaic Science and Engineering Conference and Exhibition, Kolkata, India.

 - Scoltes, F., & Mathai, M.V.
 (2005).
 The Capability Approach as a Response to the Environment-Development Crisis.
-Human Development and Capability Association (HDCA) Strategy Workshop, May, University of Maryland at College Park, MD, USA.
+Human Development and Capability Association (HDCA) Strategy Workshop, University of Maryland, College Park.

 - Mathai, M.V.
 (2004).
-Exploring Freedom In a Global Ecology: Sen’s Capability Approach as a response to the Development-Environment Crisis.
-4th International Conference on the Capability Approach: Enhancing Human Security, University of Pavia, Italy.
-(5 – 7th September 2004).
+Exploring Freedom in a Global Ecology: Sen’s Capability Approach as a Response to the Development-Environment Crisis.
+4th International Conference on the Capability Approach: Enhancing Human Security, University of Pavia.

 - Mathai, M.V.
 (2003).
 Case Studies: Observations on Operationalizing Sen’s Capability Approach.
-3rd Conference on the Capability Approach: From Sustainable Development to Sustainable Freedom, University of Pavia, Italy.
-(7 – 9th September 2003).
+3rd Conference on the Capability Approach: From Sustainable Development to Sustainable Freedom, University of Pavia.

 - Chandran, R., Chong, N.S.T., Doll, C.N.H., Lee, L.Y., Mathai, M.V., Nguyen, K. and Parayil, G. (2013).
 Bytes Beyond Borders: Strengthening Transboundary Information Sharing on Wildlife Crime through the Wildlife Enforcement Monitoring System (WEMS) Initiative.
 Policy Brief (pp. 8).
-United Nations University Institute of Advanced Studies, Yokohama.
+United Nations University Institute of Advanced Studies.